-Atlantic City started the year with 12 casinos.
-By Labor Day, it could be down to nine.
+ATLANTIC CITY, New Jersey (AP) - Atlantic City started the year with 12 casinos.
+By the end of August, it could be down to nine.

 For years, economists and analysts talked in theoretical terms about "casino saturation" in the northeastern United States.
 But there's nothing theoretical about what's happening in Atlantic City now.